johnpleung/citation-saver/docs/README.md

 - The content you're trying to cite
 - The version of Chrome you're running
 - A screenshot (optional but helpful)

+## How to Support This Thing

+There's an innocuous ad that appears when you create a Citation Saver link.
+Click it if you're so inclined!

 <br>
 <br>